Relintai/pandemonium_engine_docs/03_usage/15_scripting/04_overridable_functions.md

 gameplay input in general.
 The `input()` callback allows you to intercept and process input events before `unhandled_input()` gets them.

-To learn more about inputs in Pandemonium, see the `Input section ( toc-learn-features-inputs )`.

-gdscript GDScript

 ```
 # Called once for every event.
 func _unhandled_input(event):